aerogear/datasync-voyager/examples/basic/README.md

 ## Basic Example

-`basic/index.js` is the simplest example of how to use the `apollo-voyager-server` framework.
+`basic/index.js` is the simplest example of how to use the `voyager-server` framework.

 ```
 $ node basic/index.js